meowseg/Student-Management-System/README.md

  ## Final Thoughts

 This project was built as a desktop-based learning experience using Java Swing and MySQL.
-It helped me learn about GUI design, database integration, and project structure.
+It helped me learn about GUI design, database integration, and project development.
 While not perfect, it's a strong foundation for future upgrades and learning :)